fsi-open/resource-repository-bundle/README.md

 # Resource Repository Bundle

 This bundle provides an easy and extendible way of creating various editable resources.
-Be it simple or formatted text, an image, a PDF file or a number value, you can use one of the predefined types to handle it's database storage and displaying in template.
+Be it simple or formatted text, a number, an image or a PDF file, you can use one of the predefined types to handle it's database storage and displaying in template.
 Should you require to, you can define your own types.

 Basically, this bundle exists so you do not have to create dedicated entities for simple content.